KemoPanzah/decore_Base/README.rst

 .. note::
    In the example shown here, we import, from the **uniform library**, the Conform_model class and extend it with the firstname and lastname fields.

-   The ID in the form of a UUID is generated automatically and does not have to be specified separately.

    The models in **decore Base** are based on the great Peewee ORM.
 To learn more about Peewee, visit `Peewee ORM <http://docs.peewee-orm.com/en/latest/>`_.

 .. warning::